 “Shut up, damn you!” he cried.
 “You know the situation we’re in.
 You can work with it or die.
 I’d suggest you grow a little steel in your spines and show these savages what you can do.
 If you don’t, they are liable to throw you out the disposal like Albright.”
-There was silence as they all stared at him as if he were the enemy.
-He had only told them the truth.
+There was silence as they all stared at him as if he were the enemy, though he had only told them the truth.
 He sat down on the floor beside Newly.

 “We might as well work on the assumption they are listening in,” he whispered in her ear.

 “Agreed,” she said quietly without moving her lips.
 “Then again, their technology is primitive.”

 “You and Karen get around to everyone, including the scientists, without making it obvious.
 Maybe get Anderson to help.
 Remind them that they are to cooperate for the time being and keep their eyes and ears open.
 We need to gather as much intel as possible.”

 Mundy had no sense of time.
 They were in a windowless room with constant lighting.
 Cain had already whispered to him that with a pick Digger had secreted in his shoe either of them could easily disengage the ancient lock on the door.
 Good to know.